-Video: When Should I Start Teaching My Child to Read?
+Video: When Is It Best to Start Teaching Kids to Read?

 Don’t Give In to the Pressure to Start Early